yanlinchen1985/cpnt260-final/README.md

 ## Comments

-This project is about the website of a woodwork handmade workshop.
-The photos come from Taobao website products.
+This project is about the website of a woodwork handmade workshop named "woodbox".

+The product photos come from Taobao website https://creatwood.taobao.com/.
 The pictures in contact cards are painted by myself.
+All these photos and pictures are only uesd in this project for learning not for any business goal.

 There are some issues in my navigation bar.
 I can not make the hamburger menu which can help my page remain unbroken on mobile.
 I think I will fix it later when I know more about JS.
 Besides that, it is hard for me to do the company name and Logo together in only one link,so I design a logo which includes the company name.